schbrongx/reddit-image-loader/README.md

 # reddit-image-loader
-A Python 3 class and script todownload images from subreddits.
+A Python 3 class and script to download images from subreddits.

 ## As a script: ##
 Usage: `ril.py [-h] [-l LIMIT] [-d] [-N | -T | -H | -R] SUBREDDIT TARGETFOLDER`